kathy-lee/voxelnet-astyx/README.md

 # Voxelnet for astyx data with tensorflow2.1.0

-Implementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection](https://arxiv.org/abs/1711.06396) in tensorflow 2.0.0. <br>
+Implementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection](https://arxiv.org/abs/1711.06396) for Astyx radar data in tensorflow 2.0.0.
+It can run directly on Astyx automotive dataset without converting to kitti format. <br>
 This project is based on the work of [Voxelnet by Steph1793](https://github.com/steph1793/Voxelnet).
 Thanks to the tremendous work.

-It can run directly on astyx automotive dataset without converting to kitti format.

 # Dependencies
 * Python 3.6